Hudson Maxim: Life and career

-Personal life
+Personal life and death

 During the last 25 years of his life, Maxim spent most of his time at his home on the shores of Lake Hopatcong, New Jersey.
 He was a great promoter and supporter of the development of Lake Hopatcong and the Borough of Hopatcong and is honored by memorials in Hopatcong State Park and the Borough of Hopatcong's Maxim Glen Park.
-He spoke and wrote prolifically on many topics - from his opposition to maintaining the Morris Canal, to his disdain of Prohibition, to his love of poetry and boxing.
+He spoke and wrote prolifically on many topics—from his opposition to maintaining the Morris Canal, to his disdain of Prohibition, to his love of poetry and boxing.

 Maxim appeared as King Neptune during the first two years of the Miss America Pageant in 1921 and 1922, arriving on a great float and presenting the trophy to the winner.

 He was an important member of the College of Fellows of the Academy of Nations.

+Hudson Maxim died on May 6, 1927, in Landing, New Jersey, at the age of 74.